cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/longitudinal-study-design/taxonomic-timelines-taxa-analysis-in-longitudinal-studies.md

 ```

 <figure><img src="../.gitbook/assets/image.png" alt=""><figcaption><p>Longitudinal Phylum Abundance Boxplots: This function generates individual boxplots showing the distribution of specific phyla abundance over time.
 Transformations and filtering enable focused insights.
 The customized color palette enhances visualization.
 These plots allow in-depth analysis of abundance changes for each phylum longitudinally.</p></figcaption></figure>

-These individual boxplots provide focused insights into each phylum's abundance changes over time, with customized color schemes for enhanced visualization.

 For spaghetti plots showcasing individual trajectories, `generate_taxa_indiv_spaghettiplot_long()` can be used: